morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 printColorOfFruit(() -> new Apple("Red"));
 {% endhighlight %}

-But what if we would like to call printColorOfFruit with a supplier of Apple, after all this should be safe since an Apple is a subtype of Fruit and must support all operations of Fruit.
+But what if we would like to call `printColorOfFruit` with a `Supplier<Apple>`?
+After all this should be safe since an `Apple` is a subtype of `Fruit` and must support all operations of Fruit.

 {% highlight java %}
 Supplier<Apple> supplierOfApple = () -> new Apple("Green");